Hero home Hero home

 Copay savings card

-Share this card with your eligible patients to help them save on their NUEDEXTA prescription and refills.
+Share this card with your patients to help them save on their NUEDEXTA prescription and refills.

 ~37%* of your patients with a primary neurologic condition